LSL Property Services Expands Share Buyback Program

 LSL Property Services (GB:LSL) has released an update.

-LSL Property Services has repurchased 15,000 of its ordinary shares at an average price of GBp 299.3333 as part of its ongoing share buyback program.
-The repurchased shares will be held in treasury, bringing the total treasury shares to 1,444,474.
-This strategic move aims to consolidate its capital structure and potentially enhance shareholder value.
+LSL Property Services has repurchased 4,459 of its own shares on the London Stock Exchange at an average price of 288 GBp each, as part of its ongoing share buyback program.
+The repurchased shares will be held in treasury, contributing to a total of 1,448,933 treasury shares.
+This move could signal confidence in the company’s value and is likely to interest investors keeping an eye on LSL’s market strategies.

 For further insights into GB:LSL stock, check out TipRanks’ Stock Analysis page.